 I am a South African writer, teacher, student of literature and philosophy.

-When you subscribe, you will receive one newsletter a week that introduces and explores some of the most important stories, ideas, and events from around the world.
-You will also receive one opinion piece or essay written by me that focuses on one single idea or issue.
+When you subscribe, you will receive at least one essay a week that introduces and explores some of the most important stories, ideas, and events from around the world.

 Eventually, as the audience grows, I will introduce some paid content - these will be e-books and possibly also some online courses.
 I have found that there is a huge gap in modern culture and education.
 If I speak to people about great thinkers or books, whether it be Plato, Aquinas, Nietzsche, Shakespeare, Dostoevsky, I notice a sense of thirst for this seemingly lost tradition of studying `Greats`.
 We all sense innately that our education and our media has not given us its best.
 Eventually I hope to be able to help solve this issue for my readers, outside of the structures of our modern media/education complex, whose structures now only serve as shackles.